Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Dynamical spin structure factor in the presence of impurities

-Figures~\ref{Fig_3_K}(a) and (c) show the $\chi(\textbf{q},\omega)$ near the $K$ points obtained in the ``Y'' supersolid and ``V'' supersolid state, respectively.
-The paths in the Brillouin zone are illustrated in Fig.~\ref{Fig_1_illustration}(c).
-The supersolid states exhibit gapless Goldstone modes from spontaneous U(1) symmetry breaking at the $K$ points with high concentration of the spectral weight while the UUD state only has gapped spin excitations, which is consistent with previous results~\cite{ferrari2019dynamical,chi2022spin,drescher2023dynamical,chi2024dynamical}.
-This is the key feature related to the superfluidity, and is consistent with the lowest magnon branch from the linear spin wave theory.
-In the presence of finite impurities, the gapless mode at the $K$ points remains robust, as shown in Figs.~\ref{Fig_3_K}(d) and (f) for the ``Y'' and ``V'' states, respectively.
-This is in contrast to usual gapless states where the lowest energy excitations are affected the most by disorder or impurity, and it indicates the dissipationless dynamics as an intrinsic property associated with the spin supersolid states.
-Interestingly, we observe a small gapped mode in the ``V'' state near the $K$ points, as shown in Fig.~\ref{Fig_3_K}(c).
-This may relate to the pseudo-Goldstone mode that results from the three-fold degeneracy of the diagonal order via the order-by-quantum-disorder mechanism~\cite{rau2018pseudo}.
-The three-fold degeneracy refers to $\uparrow \uparrow \downarrow$, $\uparrow \downarrow \uparrow$, and $\downarrow \uparrow \uparrow$ in a three-site unit cell.
-This pseudo-Goldstone mode has also been observed in the zero-field ``Y'' state~\cite{gao2024double} with a smaller gap, where the ground state has six-fold degeneracy.
-However, it is not shown in the ``Y'' state in Fig.~\ref{Fig_3_K}(a) which may result from the finite numerical resolution of the spectrum.
-With impurities we find that the gapped mode near the $K$ points in the ``V'' state disappears in Fig.~\ref{Fig_3_K}(f), as the impurities break the degeneracy of the diagonal order.
+Figures~\ref{Fig_5_dyn_K}(a) and \ref{Fig_5_dyn_K}(b) show $\chi(\textbf{q},\omega)$ near the $K$ points obtained in the ``Y'' supersolid state at zero and finite magnetic fields, respectively.
+The high-symmetry paths in the Brillouin zone are illustrated in Fig.~\ref{Fig_1_illustration}(c).
+The spin supersolid states exhibit gapless Goldstone modes associated with spontaneous U(1) symmetry breaking at the $K$ points, where the spectral weight is concentrated, whereas the UUD state has only gapped spin excitations, consistent with previous results~\cite{chi2024dynamical,gao2024double,sheng2025continuum,bose2025modified}.
+The small gap at the $K$ points in Fig.~\ref{Fig_5_dyn_K}(a) is attributed to the finite correlation length in numerical simulations and is expected to decrease with increasing numerical accuracy, for example by increasing the bond dimension~\cite{chi2024dynamical}.
+This is the key feature associated with spin superfluidity and is largely consistent with the lowest magnon branch obtained from the linear spin-wave theory.
+In the presence of finite impurities, the gapless mode at the $K$ points remains robust, as shown in Figs.~\ref{Fig_5_dyn_K}(e) and \ref{Fig_5_dyn_K}(f) for the ``Y'' supersolid states at zero and finite magnetic fields, respectively.
+This behavior stands in contrast to conventional gapless states, where low-energy excitations are \rev{generally} susceptible to disorder or impurities, and provides spectroscopic evidence that dissipationless dynamics is an intrinsic property of the spin supersolid states.